-- The value of the benefits to which the contributor would have been entitled, had the contributor resigned from his or her contributing employer (resignation basis), as at 31 March 2020 assuming: - immediate pension for those entitled to an immediate pension or deferred pension for those entitled to a deferred pension but not to an immediate pension; the value of pension benefits is taken as the amount which would have been transferred to the DBP Annuitants Scheme.
-Contributors are assumed to commute 15% of the pension for a cash lump sum. - Lumpsum entitlement based on a refund of contributions with interest, and - The transfer value the contributor would have received if the contributor had transferred out of the Scheme (transfer basis) on 31 March 2020.
+- The value of the benefit to which the contributor would have been entitled, had the contributor resigned from his or her contributing employer (resignation basis), as at 31 March 2022 assuming: - pension entitlement for those entitled to a pension; the value of pension entitlement is taken as the amount which would have been transferred to the DBP Annuitants Scheme.
+Contributors are assumed to commute 15% of the pension for a cash lump sum, - lump sum entitlement based on a refund of contributions with interest, and - the transfer value the contributor would have received if the contributor had transferred out of the Scheme (transfer basis) on 31 March 2022.